Going to college, working full time job, and maintaining some semblance of a life: As big of a bite as it is, people chew it all the time.

 Well, that’s the same thing that will happen here.

-When you do both school and work, it may seem like it’s taking forever.
+When you do both school and full time work, it may seem like it’s taking forever.
 But in the scheme of things, it’s going to be a blip on your life’s radar.

 Expect it to take more than a minute to find your center, even with each and every different semester.
 Don’t get discouraged if managing both work and school feels rough at first.
 It’s normal to need some time to get in a groove.